 A footpath around the grassland area provides visitors with access for walking whilst a regular cut area at the northern end provides space for ball games.
 There are open views from the elevated grassland area of Frog’s Copse across the Townhill Park estate and the city beyond.

-Current management is low level consisting of cutting paths, emptying litter bins and maintaining the park entrances.
-Grassland management consisting of cutting and baling areas of the meadow
+Current management is low level consisting of cutting paths, emptying litter bins and maintaining the park entrances and grassland management consisting of cutting and bailing areas of the meadow.

 Frog’s Copse can be accessed via Pinefield Road, Old Farm Drive, Northfield Road, Norwich Road, Halstead Road and Woodmill Lane (Nr Cornwall Road).
 Parking is very limited on these residential roads.

 - Managed for wildlife

 - Kick about area near Northfield Road entrance